ccsb-scripps/AutoDock-Vina/docs/source/docking_multiple_ligands.rst

 3. (Optional) Generating affinity maps for AutoDock FF
 ------------------------------------------------------

 As well as for the docking with a fully rigid receptor, we need to generate a GPF file to precalculate the affinity map for each atom types.
 However, instead of using the full receptor, affinity maps will be calculated only for the rigid part of the receptor (``5x72_receptor.pdbqt``).
+The Python script ``prepare_gpf.py`` is available here: ``<autodock-vina_directory>/example/autodock_scripts``.

 To prepare the GPF file for the rigid part of the receptor:

 .. code-block:: bash

-    $ pythonsh prepare_gpf.py -l 5x72_ligand_p59.pdbqt -r 5x72_receptor.pdbqt \
+    $ pythonsh <script_directory>/prepare_gpf.py -l 5x72_ligand_p59.pdbqt -r 5x72_receptor.pdbqt \
                -p npts='80,64,64' -p gridcenter='-15 15 129' -o 5x72_receptor.gpf

 This time we manually specified the center of the grid ``-p gridcenter='-15 15 129'`` as well as its size ``-p npts='80,64,64'``.
 The python script ``prepare_gpf.py`` is located in the ``scripts`` directory for the :ref:`basic_docking` tutorial.